 Snatch blocks can serve two purposes in off-road vehicle recovery: 1) increasing the pulling force of a winch and 2) redirecting the force of the winch cable to pull the stuck vehicle from a variety of angles.
 This versatility extends the capabilities of your winch, allowing for recovery of heavier or seriously stuck vehicles or rescues in challenging circumstances.

-This article is focused on using snatch blocks.
+This article and the video below are focused on undetstanding and using snatch blocks.
 For guidance on choosing the right snatch block for your vehicle and winch set up, see our guide to the best snatch blocks for overlanding and off-roading.

 This article is intended for informational purposes only and is not a replacement for formal, hands-on training.
 Off-road recovery of vehicles can be dangerous.
 Check out your local off-roading club or other training programs for basic instruction on off-road recovery techniques.